dhis2/dhis2-rtl-bookmarklet/README.md

 ## Add Your own styles

+If you prefer to not use the syles in this repo, and upload your own CSS fixes for RTL, then follow the steps below:

 1. Locally on your machine, create a file named style.css and add this CSS snippet to it